-For many of us, choosing a career path is one of these ambiguous moments.
-Whether you’re looking for a career change, or embarking on your first job path, the “right” choice can be obscure.
+For many of us, choosing or changing careers is one of these ambiguous moments.
+Whether you’re looking for a career change, have been recently laid off or embarking on your first job path, making the “right” choice can be overwhelming.

-If you feel uncertain, you’re far from alone.
-Trust me.
-As a recruiter, I’ve spoken to numerous candidates about their future and career path.
-Even decisive candidates can be vague about what they want from their jobs.
+If you feel uncertain, you’re far from alone, especially with the current situation.
+As an expert in Talent Acquisition, I regularly speak with candidates about their future and career paths, and what I’ve found is that even decisive candidates can be vague about what they want from their jobs.

 So, how can you develop personalised career goals?
 What’s the best way to uncover a suitable career track?
 Well, I’ve got a trick up my sleeve!
 But before we go through it together, I’d like to help you keep your options open.

 Open mind, open scope

 To lessen uncertainty, you may want to rule out some potential careers.
 And whilst this makes sense, it’s important to recognise that your perception of a job can be far from the reality.

 And yes, a misconception can lead to disappointment.
 But the opposite can also happen.
 Imagine picking up a job as a way of getting by, only to discover that it’s rewarding and worth persuing.

 Take sales, for example.
 There’s a common misconception that it’s all about hitting arduous targets.
 However, the Harrison Assessment outlines that many personality types are perfect for sales.
 If you’re outgoing, persuasive and optimistic, sales could be an incredibly rewarding career path for you.